 AUSB is on the ten-week quarter system.
 Classes, which are all upper-division for three units, meet either face-to-face, online, or in a combination hybrid model.
-Face-to-face classes meet once a week for three hours and extend over 10 weeks.
-Students are expected to spend approximately 2 hours per week of non-classroom learning, such as field work, data collection, reading and/or writing.
+Face-to-face classes meet once a week for roughly three hours and extend over 10 weeks.
+Students are expected to spend approximately 7 hours per week of non-classroom learning, such as field work, data collection, reading and/or writing.
 Most courses are three quarter units which equates to 99 hours of learning in that subject.
 With roughly 30 classroom hours, that leaves about 69 hours of outside reading, writing, etc. in the 10 week time frame – so about 7 hours a week.